metehansahin/amplify-msc-project/README.md

 - **Infrastructure as Code:**
   AWS CDK is used to define and deploy cloud infrastructure.

-These architectural decisions are discussed in detail in the project report :contentReference[oaicite:0]{index=0}.

 ## Technologies Used

 - **Frontend:** React.js, Redux, HTML, CSS